powertj/powertj.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a Robotics Research Engineer at [Google DeepMind](https://deepmind.google/).
+I'm a Research Engineer at [Google DeepMind](https://deepmind.google/).

 I completed my PhD in Robotics at the University of Michigan where I worked at the [ARM](http://arm.eecs.umich.edu/#) lab, advised by [Dmitry Berenson](http://web.eecs.umich.edu/~dmitryb/).
-I previously interned at Honda Research Institute USA.
-I received my MEng in mechanical engineering from Imperial College London in 2016.
-During my PhD, I developed algorithms using the planning-as-inference paradigm and deep generative models to accelerate trajectory optimization.
+During my PhD, I worked on applying deep generative models (normalising flows, diffusion models) to accelerate planning & trajectory optimization.
+I previously interned at Honda Research Institute USA where I worked on dexterous manipulation.